Welcome to my website!

 Publications

-• Hadah, H. The Effect of Racial and Ethnic Attitudes on Hispanic Identity in the U.S. Southern Economic Journal, conditionally accepted. (preprint)
+• Hadah, H. The Effect of Racial and Ethnic Attitudes on Hispanic Identity in the U.S. Southern Economic Journal, forthcoming. (preprint)

 Working Papers